Transplantation (medicine): Forced donation

-Concerns have been raised that certain authorities may be harvesting organs from individuals considered undesirable, such as prisoners.
-The World Medical Association has stated that prisoners and other persons in custody are not able to provide free and voluntary consent, and therefore their organs must not be used for transplantation.
+Increasing concerns have been raised on the international level that certain authorities and governments may be forcibly harvesting organs from individuals considered undesirable, such as prisoners.
+The World Medical Association has stated that prisoners and other persons in custody are effectively unable to provide free and voluntary consent transparently, their organs must not be used for transplantation.

 According to former Chinese Deputy Minister of Health, Huang Jiefu, the practice of transplanting organs from executed prisoners is still occurring as of February 2017.
-World Journal reported Huang had admitted approximately 95% of all organs used for transplantation are from executed prisoners.
+World Journal reported that Huang had admitted that approximately 95% of all organs used for transplantation are from executed prisoners.
 The lack of a public organ donation program in China is used as a justification for this practice.
-In July 2006, the Kilgour-Matas report stated, "the source of 41,500 transplants for the six-year period 2000 to 2005 is unexplained" and "we believe that there has been and continues today to be large scale organ seizures from unwilling Falun Gong practitioners".
+In July 2006, the Kilgour-Matas report stated, "the source of 41,500 transplants for the six-year period 2000 to 2005 is unexplained" and "we believe that there has been and continues today to be large-scale organ seizures from unwilling Falun Gong practitioners."
 Investigative journalist Ethan Gutmann estimates 65,000 Falun Gong practitioners were killed for their organs from 2000 to 2008.
-However 2016 reports updated the death toll of the 15-year period since the persecution of Falun Gong began putting the death toll at 150,000 to 1.5 million.
-In December 2006, after not getting assurances from the Chinese government about allegations relating to Chinese prisoners, the two major organ transplant hospitals in Queensland, Australia stopped transplantation training for Chinese surgeons and banned joint research programs into organ transplantation with China.
+However, 2016 reports updated the death toll of the 15-year period since the persecution of Falun Gong began, putting the death toll at 150,000 to 1.5 million.
+In December 2006, after failing to receive credible assurances from the Chinese government about allegations relating to Chinese prisoners, the two major organ transplant hospitals in Queensland, Australia, stopped transplantation training for Chinese surgeons and banned joint research programs into organ transplantation with China.

-In May 2008, two United Nations Special Rapporteurs reiterated their requests for "the Chinese government to fully explain the allegation of taking vital organs from Falun Gong practitioners and the source of organs for the sudden increase in organ transplants that has been going on in China since the year 2000".
+In May 2008, two United Nations Special Rapporteurs reiterated their requests for "the Chinese government to fully explain the allegation of taking vital organs from Falun Gong practitioners and the source of organs for the sudden increase in organ transplants that has been going on in China since the year 2000."
 People in other parts of the world are responding to this availability of organs, and a number of individuals (including US and Japanese citizens) have elected to travel to China or India as medical tourists to receive organ transplants which may have been sourced in what might be considered elsewhere to be unethical manner.

-Organ transplantation by region
+By region

 Some estimates of the number of transplants performed in various regions of the world have been derived from the Global Burden of Disease Study.